-On February 19, 2020, the Company announced that South32 committed to fund Year 2 for a minimum of \$2 million in expenditures towards further exploration at the Shorty Creek project.
-The 2020 program is expected to focus on additional drilling with more details being released over the coming months.
+On February 19, 2020, the Company announced that South32 committed to fund Year 2 for a minimum of \$2 million in expenditures subject to an approved budget towards further exploration at the Shorty Creek project.
+Due to safety concerns resulting from the COVID-19 pandemic, the Company and South32 continue to work towards a revised program for 2020.